JoshSJKim/ES6/README.md

 - reverse(): reverses the order of elements in an array
 - sort(): sorts the elements of an array in place and returns the sorted array
 - forEach(): executes a provided function once for each array element

+- I'm sure I'll need to dive deeper into these later on.

 ### Spread Operator